gregorwolf/SAP-NPM-API-collection/apis/ux-service-modeler-bas-ext/README.md

 ## Features

 - Visualization of OData service based on the local EDMX .xml and CAP CDS file within the project.
-- View and manage annotations associated to the entities and properties of a service.
+- View and manage annotations associated with the entities and properties of a service.
 - Manage services required for Fiori Elements and Fiori FreeStyle applications, for example adding new services to a project or syncing services that already exist to ensure they are up to date.
 - Manage local annotation files associated to the different services of a Fiori Element project.
 Users can create local annotation files and set the hierarchy for local annotation for a service.